-The Compensation Committee annually reviews the compensation for our Board of Directors and the tables below reflects the cash and equity compensation provided for service on our board.
-All directors other than Mr. Wallstrom and Ms. Baekgaard participate in our non-employee director compensation program.
-In March 2020, the Board temporarily suspended the Board cash retainer in order to protect the Company's financial position and liquidity during the COVID-19 pandemic and will re-evaluate this decision as the year progresses.
+The Compensation Committee annually reviews the compensation for our Board of Directors and looks at director compensation relative to the Company's Peer Group.
+The tables below reflect the cash and equity compensation provided for service on our Board.
+All directors other than Ms. Ardrey and Ms. Baekgaard participate in our non-employee director compensation program.
+Mr. Wallstrom also did not participate in our non-employee director compensation program.